carlherrmann/hdsu-bioquant/content/project/nb/index.md

   focal_point = "Smart"
 +++

-We are developing various flavors of non-negative matrix factorization to extract lower dimensional representation from multi-omics data layers in bulk and single-cell genomics.
+Neuroblastoma subtypes appear to be strongly defined through epigenomic profiles.
+We integrate ChIP-seq data on histone modification to extract specific signatures for NB subtypes from tumors and cell lines.